 In 2004, SBA embarked on an ambitious building project to enhance the school’s mission through renovation and improvements to existing areas and the addition of 10,000 square feet.
-Last year, SBA began another construction phase to add seven new academic spaces, a new multi-purpose room, a new front of school, new administrative offices, an all weather playground and more bringing in 18,000 square feet of new space to the school’s original footprint.
+In 2016, SBA began another construction phase to add new academic spaces, a new front of school, new administrative offices, an all weather playground and more bringing in 18,000 square feet of new space to the school’s original footprint.

 Today, the school is comprised of the original high school building and several additions to serve 350 students, levels Junior Kindergarten through eighth grade.
 The campus fully supports student life and enrichment activities with several distinctive features including:

 - Catherine McAuley Chapel

 - Media center with both Mac and PC labs